KAY-imaging/OA-pipeline/README.md

 **Centerline tree reconstruction.** This tool is used for extracting and visualizing the central axes of the blood vessels.

+>    8.4.
+Press 'Autosave' in Avizo to save project
+>    8.5.
+Save .XML files to the folder with images

 ---

+>9.
+Script for reading and filtering (denoising) the .XML output from Avizo
+>
+>    9.1.
+Set 'file_path' to a folder of your choice with .XML data
+>    9.2.
+Define the 'pattern' variable to get an appropriate title for 'Condition' labeling
+>    9.3.
+Define the 'selector' and select the column name to apply a threshold to remove the noise from the data.
+>    9.4.
+Define 'threshold' variable for better results

+>10.
+Creation of datasets with a defined order
+>
+>    10.1.
+Define the dataset order for merging
+>    (e.g. if there are 4 datasets that need to be splitted into two groups (based on filename), specify 2, 2 in merging_order
+>    10.2.
+Merging allows to create dataframes that are specifically suited for your sampling conditions
+>    10.3.
+One of the outputs is a merged DataFrame that contains a column named 'conditions' with the filenames of all the images that were analyzed
+>    10.4.
+The other one is 'mean' dataset according to the 'merging order' and mode
+>    10.5.
+This dataset we save in .xlsx format, that are easy to analyse

+>    Output dataframes:

+>    frame_for_export

+>    Consists of 'mean' by dataframe observation.
+>    Each observation defined by sample group was provided in merging.

+>    one_big_merged_frame

+>    Consists of all dataframes with column 'Condition', where the sample names are presented

+>11.
+Boxplots for all samples with respective stats and annotations
+>    Here we work with 'one_big_merged_frame' dataset

+>    Makes plots according to 'Condition' column and our groups

 Statistics are collected using **Spatial Graph Statistics** on the **Centrline tree** calculations results.

 ---